sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

     ![Picture1](./images/newrepo1.png)

-    >**Note**: you can make some more changes to your repositories, it will send the POST request to the function app.
+    >**Note**: you can make some more changes to your repositories, it will send the POST request to the Function App.

 13. Navigate to your repository, and click settings.